httpwg/http-extensions/draft-ietf-httpbis-cache-digest.md

 When generating CACHE_DIGEST, a client MUST NOT include cached responses whose URLs do not share origins {{!RFC6454}} with the indicated origin.
 Clients MUST NOT send CACHE_DIGEST frames on connections that are not authoritative (as defined in {{RFC7540}}, 10.1) for the indicated origin.

-CACHE_DIGEST allows the client to indicate whether the set of URLs used to compute the digest represent fresh or stale stored responses, using the STALE flag.
-Clients MAY decide whether to only send CACHE_DIGEST frames representing their fresh stored responses, their stale stored responses, or both.

 Clients can choose to only send a subset of the suitable stored responses of each type (fresh or stale).
 However, when the CACHE_DIGEST frames sent represent the complete set of stored responses